Know Before You Go...®

-You're in the right place to find all sorts of useful information about Anguilla.
-Use the Island Guide below to read an overview about the island, and then use the 'tabs' above to learn more about local services, what to do, where to eat, and more!
-We understand you may not know much about Anguilla - that's what we're here for!
+You’re in the right place to find all sorts of useful information about Anguilla.
+Use the Island Guide below to read an overview about the island!
+We understand you may not know much about Anguilla - that’s what we’re here for!

 Some 4,000 years ago, Anguilla was a lush island covered in dense rain forest.
 It was discovered by Amerindian peoples from South America’s mainland.
 They called Anguilla “Malliouhana”, which meant arrow-shape sea serpent.

 Evidence of these Amerindians as old as 3,300 years has been found at the eastern end of Anguilla.
 Shell axes, conch shell drinking vessels, and flint blades from the pre-ceramic era have all been found on Anguilla.